-Some problems caused by celiac disease may not improve, such as a shorter than expected height and damage to the teeth.
+Some problems caused by celiac disease may not improve, such as a short height and damage to the teeth.

 You must carefully continue to follow the gluten-free diet.
-When untreated, the disease can cause life-threatening complications.
+When untreated, the disease can cause fatal complications.

 Delaying diagnosis or not following the diet puts you at risk for related conditions such as:

-Call your provider if you have symptoms of celiac disease.
+Contact your provider if you have symptoms of celiac disease.

-Because the exact cause is unknown, there is no known way to prevent the development of celiac disease.
-However, being aware of the risk factors (such as having a family member with the disorder) may increase your chances of early diagnosis, treatment, and a long, healthy life.
+Because the exact cause is not known, there is no way to prevent the development of celiac disease.
+However, you should be aware of the risk factors such as family history.
+This may increase your chances of early diagnosis and treatment.

-Hogenauer C, Hammer HF.
-Maldigestion and malabsorption.
+Lebwohl B, Green PHR.
+Celiac disease.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 104.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 107.

 Rubio-Tapia A, Hill ID, Kelly CP, Calderwood AH, Murray JA; American College of Gastroenterology.
 ACG clinical guidelines: diagnosis and management of celiac disease.
 Am J Gastroenterol.
-2013;108(5):656-676 PMID: 23609613
+2013;108(5):656-676.
+PMID: 23609613

 Semrad CE.
 Approach to the patient with diarrhea and malabsorption.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 140.
+Goldman-Cecil Medicine.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 131.

-Last reviewed on: 1/28/2016
+Last reviewed on: 2/6/2022